 How do I sell my house fast?

-The first and most pressing question you will likely have is: how can I sell my house quickly?
+The first and most pressing question you will likely have is: how can I sell my property?
 You'll be pleased to learn that there are a number of options available to you.
-Firstly consider what you want out of a quick house sale.
+Firstly consider what you want out of your sale.
 You may want a sale in the next two weeks, or perhaps you're just in need of a sale that's faster than what estate agents can offer.

 The most common options available are: